 After working with our Deep Roots metric concept for the Lurie Garden, we gave participants a chance to apply this idea outside of the realm of “green infrastructure” and start to bring it into the realm of “grey infrastructure.”
 A representative from our sponsor, Legat Architects, shared an example of a green school they recently completed and challenged everyone to explore how ecosystem functions are being or could be applied to a building project.
 Participants used the cards at right to brainstorm how to achieve ecosystem functions in building design.

 Our workshop was just the kickoff of our Deep Roots Initiative.
-We have developed an evolving process outline for implementing our initiative (discussed in greater detail on our Deep Roots Initiative page) which includes the following next steps:
+Check out our initiative page to learn more about our next steps: